suren-m/remote-workshop-env/labs/00_setup/01_lab_setup.md

     ./01_lab_tools.sh
 ```

+## Azure Cli setup

-# vsonline comes with azure cli installed.
+1. vsonline comes with azure cli installed.
 Make sure you can log into your account by typing the below and following the instructions on your terminal.

 ```bash
     az login
+```

+2. Check which subscription you have connected to:

+    ```bash
+    az account show
+    ```

+3. If you prefer, you can switch to a different subscription:

+    ```bash
+    az account set --subscription <subscription-name>
+    ```
+4. Run a command such as below to display all the resource groups in your subscription. (vs online one should appear)

+    ```bash
+    az group list
     ```

 #### Install any dev tools and extensions you need on vs online